 Information and application:

-For more information please contact Prof.dr.
-T.Filatova, firstname.lastname@example.org .
-Please upload your application via www.utwente.nl/vacatures/en before May 5th 2019.
+For more information please contact Prof.dr Rene Torenvlied email@example.com , Prof.dr Michiel Heldeweg firstname.lastname@example.org or Prof.dr.
+T.Filatova, email@example.com .
+Please send your application package to Ms Barbera van Dalm firstname.lastname@example.org before June 20th 2019.
 Your application should include (1) a motivation letter clearly stating how you meet the selection criteria and also outlining your research and teaching interests, (2) a detailed CV with the full publications list, (3) a two-page statement with your personal vision on research and teaching, and (4) names and contact information of 3 references.
-Review of applications will start in April 2019 and will continue until the position is filled.
+The interview session will take place on July 2nd .
+Reviews of applications will continue until the position is filled.